sdroege/gstreamer-rs/docs/gstreamer/docs.md

 # Returns

-the `gobject::Value` corresponding to the field with the given name.
+the `glib::object::Value` corresponding to the field with the given name.
 <!-- impl Structure::fn has_field -->
 Check if `self` contains a field named `fieldname`.